 At this school, every six weeks the children deliver an oral presentation on a topic they have researched and written a presentation on.
 It turns out that these same seven tips are also excellent public speaking guidance!
 As I listened to their presentations the week after my presentation, I certainly heard a difference.
 This is the gift of accepting and presenting yourself.

 Please read below to learn more about the 'Seven Tips' and Thank you GATE Academy for a wonderful experience!

 Seven Tips On Speaking to the Hearing Impaired

 - Look right in the eyes of the person you’re talking to, so they can read your lips

 - Keep the view of your mouth unobstructed

 At JFK University in the Expressive Arts Class

-After a successful first class in November 2018, I will be teaching the following class annually in the Intro to Expressive Arts class at JFK for Terry Hatcher:
+After a successful first class on November 5, 2018, I will be teaching the following class annually in the Intro to Expressive Arts class at JFK for Terry Hatcher:

 Learn how sound affects your nervous system and how to use sound in order to bring about a state of peace and calm, reducing the stress in your life and easing your journey.
 We will use a technology that measures your heart rate, heart rate variability (HRV), to guide us.
 After a brief overview of the science of vibration, in this workshop you will experience how to measure your nervous systems response to sound using your heart rate and to select sounds to achieve a state of uplifting calm.
 We will explore sound techniques such as Crystal Bowls, Toning, Tuning, Chanting, Singing and Drumming.